 Building numbering affects everyday life in our city.
 Building numbering, as well as street naming, have to be provided by law and, when made correctly, provide an easy method for identifying places for people who live here and also for visitors and people who work in the city.
 They also assist the easy identification of premises by emergency services, postal services and utility providers.

 How are buildings numbered?

 Individual properties built on plots of land or existing buildings converted into new units will be numbered into the existing relevant street.
-If there is not a sequential number available, the council will use the addition of letters (for example 2a).
+If there is not a sequential number available, we will use the addition of letters (for example 2a).
 We will notify you of the numbering allocation we choose for your property.

 Properties (including those on corner sites) are numbered according to the street in which the main entrance is located.
-We will not manipulate the numbering of a building to give it a ‘prestige’ address or to avoid an address which is thought to have undesired associations.
+We will not manipulate the numbering of a building to give it a prestige address or to avoid an address which is thought to have undesired associations.

 Where a property has a number, it must be used and displayed.
 Normally it should be placed so that it can be easily read from the public highway.